rajesh1359/pyconceptev/doc/source/index.rst

 Get a token
 ^^^^^^^^^^^

-Import the main module and use get_token this should return a random string from the servers to get you access.
+Import the main module and use :code:`get_token` this should return a random string from the servers to get you access.

 .. code-block:: python

-    import pyconceptev-core.main as pyconceptev #Test this
+    import ansys.conceptev.core.main as pyconceptev
     token = pyconceptev.get_token()

 Create a client
 ^^^^^^^^^^^^^^^

-You need to create a client that can access and talk to the api.
-You can use the health check api to check your connection.
+You need to create a client that can access and talk to the API.
+You can use the health check API to check your connection.

 .. code-block:: python

     import pythonconceptev-core.main as pyconceptev

     with pyconceptev.create_client(token,concept_id) as client: